thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-building.md

 ## Practice 13: Have A Vast Amount of Automated Tests

----
-Comment from Seb Rose: How many is vast?
-If we have lots of tests, does that automatically mean we have the right tests?
-I would rephrase this.

----

 If we do not have an automated test suite, the only information we get from running the build is whether the code compiles and whether a binary artefact for deployment was created.
 We do not receive any feedback on whether a change broke the application or not.

 Remember, the purpose of Continuous Integration is to ensure always working software and **receiving feedback within minutes on whether a change broke the application or not**.

 In that case, the only way of knowing if the application still works is by relying on time-consuming, repetitive, boring manual regression testing.
 This is a waste of time and energy.
 More over, it is a waste of the value of test engineers and might introduce burn-out due to either boring work or being pressured to execute manual testing within an impossible time frame.

 Because we now depend on time-consuming manual testing, we cannot [Commit Frequently]({% post_url 2022-09-25-the-practices-that-make-continuous-integration-coding %}#practice-6-commit-frequently) any more into [*Mainline*](#mainline).
 As a consequence, we are starting to batch up work.
-From [Lean Manufacturing](https://en.wikipedia.org/wiki/Lean_manufacturing), we know that big batches drive down throughput and time to market.
+From [Lean Manufacturing](https://en.wikipedia.org/wiki/Lean_manufacturing), we know that big batches drive down throughput and increases time to market.
+Also, on-demand production releases are not possible any more, reducing even more throughput.

-To gain confidence we are not breaking any existing functionality while committing overly frequent into *Mainline*, we thus need a vast amount of automated tests.
-Test engineers will be of great value here.
-They can help design the acceptance criteria for the automated tests.
+To gain confidence we are not breaking any existing functionality while committing extremely frequently into *Mainline*, we need a vast amount of automated tests.
+I want to be very clear here.
+These vast amounts of automated tests are not here to eliminate Test engineers.
+To the contrary, they will be of great value in designing these tests and defining the required acceptance criteria.

 In implementing automated tests, we should consider 3 types of tests:

 - *Unit Tests*: These should be the largest part of the automated test suite.
 We are speaking 100s or 1000s of them.
 They should run in less than 30 seconds.
+Each test should take milliseconds.
+A test taking seconds is a red flag and requires immediate attention.
 - *Integration Tests*: They should test the *Adapters* (from [Ports and Adapters](https://alistair.cockburn.us/hexagonal-architecture/)).
 These may hit the database, file systems and other systems.
 They will take longer to run, so we want to limit these.
 - *Automated Acceptance Tests*: They test the application in isolation with a database and a front-end as if it was a user using the application.
 Often these are implemented using [Behaviour-Driven Development](https://cucumber.io/docs/bdd/) techniques.
 We should have 100s of them.
 Their total execution time is less than 10 minutes.

 Going the extra mile towards Continuous Delivery, we would also have *Smoke Tests*.
-These are a restricted set, usually 1-5, of end-to-end tests that execute your most important transactions to check everything works as expected right after the deployment of a new release.
+These are a restricted set, usually 1-5, of end-to-end tests that execute your most important transactions to check everything works as expected right after a deployment of a new release.
 They take less than 5 minutes.

+The above is mostly influenced by the [Testing Pyramid](https://martinfowler.com/bliki/TestPyramid.html).
+However, [not everyone is happy with the metaphor](https://cucumber.io/blog/bdd/eviscerating-the-test-automation-pyramid), especially in the Testing Community.
+In my humble opinion, the Testing Pyramid finds its usefulness in giving an indication in which order tests should be executed.
+At the bottom we have the fast *Unit Tests*.
+We execute these first in an attempt to receive fast feedback.
+The feedback is nevertheless not perfect.
+Numerous issues are still missed.
+As we go up the pyramid, tests are taking longer but giving us more precise feedback.
+In order to improve the feedback of our fast *Unit Tests*, each time a longer running *Acceptance Test* fails, we try to reproduce the problem with a new *Unit Test*.
+This ensures next time this problem is covered by a fast *Unit Test* that is executed first.
+Consequently, the feedback of these *Unit Tests* become more precise and more valuable.
+At the top of the pyramid, we have the *Manual Exploratory Tests*.
+They usually take longer to execute.
+However, we absolutely do not want to eliminate them because they generate a lot of feedback value.
+Automated tests only check for what we know about the system. *Manual Exploratory Testing* searches for everything we do not know about the system.
+These newly discovered unknowns, that now became knowns, can now feed into new automated tests.
+Hence, we are improving the quality of our tests.

-During the *Local Build* and [*Commit Build*](#commit-build) only Unit Tests are executed together with a small simple smoke test suite.
-This smoke test suite performs a few simple Integration and Acceptance Tests to make sure the most commonly used features are not broken.
+During the *Local Build* and [*Commit Build*](#commit-build) only *Unit Tests* are executed together with a small simple smoke test suite.
+This smoke test suite performs a few simple *Integration Tests* and *Acceptance Tests* to make sure the most commonly used features are not broken.
+This set of tests are what we call the [*Commit Tests*](#commit-tests).

 To commit frequently into *Mainline*, we need to run these tests repeatedly.
-Therefore, they should be expeditious.
+Therefore, the *Commit Tests* should be expeditious.
 The rest of the Integration Tests and the Automated Acceptance Tests will run in later build stages of the *Deployment Pipeline* or the central build server.

+One more thing.
+As [Seb Rose](https://twitter.com/sebrose) appropriately remarked, if we have lots of tests, does that automatically mean we have the right tests?
+Obviously, no. Many tests does not mean qualitative tests.
+It could be we have lots of tests but little feedback because they test the wrong things.
+Or we have few tests but excellent feedback because they test the precise right things.
+A good mix of roles (Product Manager, Test Engineers, Software Engineers, Operations Engineers, UX Designers) ensures the correct things get tested.

 ## Practice 14: Have a Fast Build